Auriana/TWEB_Project1/DOCUMENTATION.md

 `ViewerSide.controller.js` : On the other hand, we have to get this notification and make the necessay changes.

-##6. <a name="hosting"></a>PDF hosting##
+##6. <a name="hosting"></a>PDF storing##

-With the use of Heroku and the fact that many PDF files could be uploaded on it, we had to find a solution to host these files.
+With the use of Heroku and the fact that many PDF files could be uploaded on it, we had to find a solution to store these files.
 We use the Amazon Web Services, the S3 platform in particular.

+ The Amazon S3 bucket has been configured to allow CORS access to allow us to retreive the PDF files.
+The upload is done in the front end on the client.

 ###6.1 <a name="amazon"></a>Amazon S3###

 In order to configure S3 with our application, we followed this tutorial : [http://www.cheynewallace.com/uploading-to-s3-with-angularjs](http://www.cheynewallace.com/uploading-to-s3-with-angularjs).
-But we still had to have the right configuration.
-This is showed after.
+This is particularly described to use `the aws-sdk-js bower package`, in order to be able to upload files on Amazon S3.

 ###6.2 <a name="config"></a>Configurations###